byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ## **Context Value Terminals**

-This sections explains the concepts behind "value terminals", which is Tridy's equivalent to numbers.
+This section explains the concepts behind "value terminals", which is Tridy's equivalent to numbers.
 These can be used for more complex operations that require different responses for more than two possibilities associated to a single tag.

 See the [section](#context-value-expressions) on value expressions for an overview of how to use them.